WKSZ: History

-The 95.9 frequency went dormant for a month until November 13, 1995, when Woodward launched WKSZ as "95.9 Kiss FM."
-The station was positioned as a Top 40/CHR, putting it in direct competition with Midwest Communications' heritage Top 40/CHR, WIXX.
+The 95.9 frequency went dormant for a month until November 13, 1995, when Woodward launched WKSZ as "95.9 Kiss FM".
+The station was positioned as a contemporary hit radio, putting it in direct competition with Midwest Communications' heritage Top 40/CHR, WIXX.

+The original airstaff included Keith Kelly in mornings, Bob Masters in middays, Program Director Miles Ryker in afternoons, and Ace Adams in evenings.

 Kiss FM's ratings managed to hold steady in the middle of the Arbitron ratings for the Green Bay market, thanks to the long-time dominance of WIXX as the premier hit radio station in Northeast Wisconsin.
-However, a ratings surge by WKSZ in 2001-2002 had the station beating WIXX in several key younger demographics.
-In response, Midwest Communications changed the format of their low-rated adult contemporary station, WLTM, to a rhythmic format as WLYD, "Wild 99.7," and WIXX gravitated to a rock-leaning Top 40/CHR format.
+However, a ratings surge by WKSZ in 2001–2002 had the station beating WIXX in several key younger demographics.
+In response, Midwest Communications changed the format of their low-rated adult contemporary station, WLTM, to a rhythmic contemporary format as WLYD, "Wild 99.7"," and WIXX gravitated to a modern rock-leaning Top 40/CHR format.

-On April 18, 2003, after a stellar first book performance by "Wild", Woodward pulled the plug on "95.9 Kiss FM."
+On April 18, 2003, after a stellar first book performance by "Wild", Woodward pulled the plug on "95.9 Kiss FM".
 A local research project commissioned by Woodward indicated a format "hole" for hot adult contemporary, and after a weekend of stunting with Christmas music, Woodward launched the new format on WKSZ as "Today's Best Variety, Mix 95.9" on April 21.
-The first (and what would later be the last) song on "Mix" was "Why Georgia" by John Mayer.
+The first (and ultimately, last) song on "Mix" was "Why Georgia" by John Mayer.
 The move to hot AC, however, backfired for Woodward, as WKSZ's listener share sank to at or near the bottom of the Arbitron ratings in the Green Bay market.